Q-CADE/Q-CADE.github.io/_sources/links/metu.md.txt

 take the courses you\'ve taken the equivalent of.

 Best of luck, and enjoy!

+### You need to register
+You need to register at least one course to continue the program.
+If you are overwhelmed by the number of courses, you might conisder taking a course from your main branch in Physics, and later have it moved to your main branch using a plea form.
+This requires consent from the advisor of your main branch.

 ### Example pleas to Physics Dept. for Equivalent Courses